junxit/us-congress-bills-117/metadata.md

 - 2022-03-08 — Placed on the Union Calendar, Calendar No. 189.
 - 2022-03-08 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-259, Part I.
 - 2022-03-08 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-259, Part I.
+- 2022-03-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-03-30 — Considered as unfinished business. (consideration: CR H3998-3999)
+- 2022-03-30 — Considered under suspension of the rules. (consideration: CR H3990-3992)
+- 2022-03-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5547.
+- 2022-03-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-03-30 — Ms. Williams (GA) moved to suspend the rules and pass the bill, as amended.
+- 2022-03-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 304 - 122 (Roll no. 94). (text: CR H3990-3991)
+- 2022-03-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 304 - 122 (Roll no. 94).(text: CR H3990-3991)